200percentmicky/chadmusic/docs/commands.md

 ### Message > Apps > Add to queue

-??? abstract "Message Command only"
+??? info "Message Command only"

     This command is only available as a **Message Command** and must be executed from the **Apps** section in a target message's right-click context menu.
 [Learn More](https://discord.com/developers/docs/interactions/application-commands#message-commands)